-Make sure that the seats are properly secured before operating the watercraft.
+Make sure that the seat is properly secured before operating the watercraft.

-To open the hood, pull the latch up, and then lift the hood up.
+To open the hood, push the latch 1 down, and then lift the hood up.

 To close the hood, push the hood down to lock it in place.